ravir4/DevOpsInsights/jenkins_pipeline.md

 If you are using the scripted pipeline format, set your credentials with `withCredentials` and your environment with `withEnv` instead of `credentials` and `environment`, which are used in the following example.
 For more information about `withCredentials`, see [the Jenkins documentation](https://jenkins.io/doc/pipeline/steps/credentials-binding/).
 {: tip}

-These environment variables and credentials are used by the IBM Cloud DevOps plugin to interact with DevOps Insights.
+These environment variables and credentials are used by the IBM Cloud DevOps plug-in to interact with DevOps Insights.
 In this example, they are set in the declarative pipeline format.

 ```
 environment {